Chart Color Schemes

 An assessment of population growth drivers in Sunnybank Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Sunnybank Hills, as estimated by AreaSearch based on ABS updates and new addresses validated since the 2021 Census, was around 19,538 as of November 2025.
-This figure reflects an increase of 1,453 people (8.0%) compared to the population of 18,085 recorded in the 2021 Census.
-The estimated resident population used for this calculation was 19,514, derived from AreaSearch's examination of the latest ERP data release by the ABS on June 2024 and an additional 95 validated new addresses since the Census date.
-This results in a population density ratio of 3,019 persons per square kilometer for Sunnybank Hills, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth rate of 8.0% since the census is within 0.9 percentage points of the national average (8.9%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods, driving primary growth in Sunnybank Hills.
+The population of the Sunnybank Hills statistical area (Lv2) was estimated at 19,538 as of Nov 2025.
+This figure reflects an increase of 1,453 people since the 2021 Census, which reported a population of 18,085.
+The change is inferred from AreaSearch's estimation of the resident population at 19,514 following examination of ABS's latest ERP data release in June 2024 and validation of an additional 95 new addresses since the Census date.
+This level of population results in a density ratio of 3,019 persons per square kilometer, placing Sunnybank Hills (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 8.0% since census is within 1.7 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods, primarily driving Sunnybank Hills' population growth.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for population forecasting.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort when utilising them.
-Considering projected demographic shifts, Sunnybank Hills is expected to experience population growth just below the median of national areas by 2041.
-According to aggregated SA2-level projections, the suburb is expected to grow by 2,121 persons between 2025 and 2041, reflecting an increase of approximately 10.7% in total over the 16-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where state projections lack age category splits.
+Looking ahead, population projections indicate a growth of 2,121 persons to 2041, reflecting an increase of 10.7% over the 17 years.

 Frequently Asked Questions - Population